Posted: Mon, 27 Apr 2020 14:14 by Kirandeep Ojalae

 "I've got a lot of pride for our community now, whereas I didn't prior to this.
 I feel like we're trying to help the kids and the parents.
 We want it to be a hub so we'll have housing and benefits people come talk to the parents, umbrella sexual health are coming to talk to the older kids, a homework club being setup there's a lot of exciting things in the pipeline" Volunteer

-One week changes to the next depending on what the kids want to do, delivery is very much youth led.
+One week changes to the next depending on what the kids want to do, and delivery is very much youth led.
 Some kids won't do the sport but then there is the arts and crafts sides.
 The project is currently seeking a projector to be able to put on movie nights when the weather isn't so good to expand their offer even further.

 "My favourite things are basketball and singing I'll sing anything!
 I'd love this so continue.
 If MAD hadn't come over to the park that one day, my mum wouldn't be here it really does change people's lives.
 I've noticed that there's a lot more children feeling safer round the area and a lot more children talking to one another.
 My mum has become a lot calmer, she's taking a noticing to more of the children in the area.
 I'd describe LN as life changing, amazing and sociable.
 I'd like to see a lot older kids coming to the youth club as there's a lot of problems with knife crime here and then we might be able to nudge a few kids to more positive activities."
 Participant